 The patient voice at St Bartholomew's Hospital

 We meet from 5.30pm to 7.00pm on the second Wednesday of every other month (January, March, May, July, September, November) in the Conference Room, West Wing, St Bartholomew’s Hospital.

 Who we are

 We are a group of volunteers who work in partnership with St Bartholomew's Hospital.
 We share their aim of improving services, and our special role is to provide the patient perspective.
-We want everyone who comes to St Bartholomew's Hospital – patients and other visitors – to feel that the care and treatment they receive here is the best.
+We want everyone who comes to St Bartholomew's Hospital – visitors as well as patients – to feel that the care and treatment they receive here is the best.

 What we do

 What happens at meetings

 Come along and find out – you'll be very welcome.
-These are the next 2 meeting dates:
+This is the next meeting date: